 Lack of investment to meet data requirements and establish maximum residue limits (MRLs) for small volume, low sale products led to a lower availability of veterinary medicines.
 This prompted the Agency to develop a policy on classification and incentives for veterinary medicines indicated for MUMS/limited market, which was introduced in September 2009 and revised in June 2013 to restrict the fee incentives to products indicated for food-producing species only.

 - Revised policy for classification and incentives for veterinary medicinal products indicated for minor use minor species (MUMS)/limited market

 - European Medicines Agency amends minor-use-minor-species / limited-market policy

 - Position paper regarding availability of products for minor uses and minor species (MUMS) published in 2004 was the precursor to the policy for classification and incentives for veterinary medicines indicated for MUMS/limited market.

-The most recent annual report on the functioning of the policy and its uptake by applicants can be found below:
+The annual reports on the functioning of the policy and its uptake by applicants can be found below: